ascott18/ImprovedFrameStack/README.md

 # ImprovedFrameStack

 Now-obsolete WoW addon to improve the output of the /framestack tooltip.
+Blizzard added better functionality by default, so this addon is no longer needed.